Rae-yoon/Portfolio/README.md

 developed for animation and VFX production envrionments.
 All tools and modules were designed for real production use.

+- All credentials and values are dummy placeholders for demo purpose.
 ---

 ## Main tool